onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Truth, goodness & beauty
 Billions are in hell on earth right now - I hate their ideology because I love them I believe they can and must change their beliefs
-I hate bad ideologies out of love for their victims/hosts
+I hate bad ideologies out of love for their victims/hosts, and also out of love of everyone else, because all of humanity is less when parts of it are less - worse versions than what they could be

 we need a non-muslim brotherhood